niteshbalusu11/plebnet-wiki/docs/06-faq/one-direction-movement.md

 What can you do to slow down?

 Set your fees reasonably.
 The first thing change your default lnd configuration to set up high fees when you create a channel.
-See [here](Special:MyLanguage/LND_Configuration_Settings#Opening_Channel_With_Predefined_Fees) for details.
+See [Fees & Liquidity](/category/fees-and-liquidity) for details.

 Then gradually lower the fees, maybe 10% a day until you start seeing traffic routing via your node.
 Establish a good fees level that generates a reasonable amount of traffic and at the same time allows you to recoup your costs of rebalancing and setting up the channel.